josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

              = X[k]*

 And we have an interesting result.
-The receiverFrequency components are perfectly mirrored around X[N / 2] except for the trivial change that the receiverFrequency component is conjugated.
+The frequency components are perfectly mirrored around X[N / 2] except for the trivial change that the frequency component is conjugated.

-We only really need to storage X[0] up to and including X[N / 2].
+We only really need to compute X[0] up to and including X[N / 2].
 Due to the symmetry

     X[N / 2] = X[N / 2]*